 Home to an incredible Incan legacy, Cusco has some of the richest heritage in Latin America and is a UNESCO World Heritage Site.
 The tour will include visits to the Plaza de Armas, once the heart of the Incan capital of Huacaypata; and Qoricancha, the temple of the sun.
-Head just out of town to the ruins of Sacsayhuaman, an old Incan fortress overlooking the city.
+Head just out of town to the ruins of Sacsayhuaman and Puka Pukara, the 'Red Fortess'.
 This afternoon you have as time at leisure.
 This day is at altitude.

-Cusco - Cathedrals and Inca temples overlook the narrow streets where alpaca knitwear can be bought for a fair price.
+Cusco - Home to an incredible Incan legacy, Cusco has some of the richest heritage in Latin America and is a UNESCO World Heritage Site.
+Cathedrals and Inca temples overlook the narrow streets where alpaca knitwear can be bought for a fair price.
 For anyone interested in the Incan civilization, Cusco is the must-see destination.